splashdot/splashdot.github.io/loki/index.md

 This is the analysis and deobfuscation of a malicious Excel VBA Macro from a sample found on [Malware Bazaar](https://bazaar.abuse.ch/browse/)

-The sample had tag "Loki", hence the filename I will be using (loki.xlsx).
+The sample had tag "Lokibot", hence the filename I will be using (loki.xlsx).

 At the time of writing the hash has a 37/62 score on VT: